 Botnet Removal Tools

 We have already seen what are Botnets.
 These Botnets are controlled by remote attackers in order to perform such illicit tasks as sending spam or attacking other computers.
 The methods for detecting bots include Static Analysis and Behavioral Analysis.
 Botnet Removal Tools will help you remove Bot infestations from your Windows computer.
+You might to read this post on How do I know if my Computer has been Hacked.

 Use specialized Malware Removal Tools